Staying Ahead of Scope Creep: A Guide for Marketing Agencies

 QUICK SUMMARY:

 Scope creep refers to unplanned changes or expansions in a project's scope, often subtly altering initial goals.
-This phenomenon, common in project management, presents challenges but also opportunities for strategic adaptation and innovation.
-This article delves into effective strategies to transform scope creep from a stress source into a catalyst for project success, offering insightful approaches for client campaign managers to navigate and leverage these changes.
+This concept, common in project management, presents challenges but also opportunities for strategic adaptation and innovation.
+This article has strategies to transform scope creep from a stress source into a catalyst for project success, offering insightful approaches for client campaign managers to navigate and utilize these changes.

 Scope creep.
 For agency owners and staff, it’s the stuff of nightmares.
 You might not know exactly what falls into the category of “scope creep” and what’s just normal client back-and-forth, but you have the nagging sensation that something isn’t adding up.
 If your clients are getting frustrated and your project managers aren’t getting anything “done,” you may have a scope creep crisis on your hands.